spatialaudio/sciospecgui/README.md

 ## USB-Connection Problems

-If you can´t establish a connection to the USB-FS or USB-HS port on `Linux`, make shure you have the permission to to this
+If you can´t establish a connection to the USB-FS or USB-HS port on `Linux`, make shure you have the permission to do this.

 For USB-HS: